BryanL2303/BB-21st-Portal/README.md

 4. Add route to administrator controller api
 5. Add link to administrator page from navigation menu
 6. Create DatabaseTable to display in AdminPage with functions to CRUD database entries

+11 September 2024
+1. Create AwardTracker in awardsManagementPage with CRUD functions for boys awards attainment
+2. Create migrations for new table attained_awards
+3. Create AwardTrackerController in api to provide CRUD functions for attained_awards
+4. Create route to backend api
+5. Create model for new migrated table
+6. Added way to view AwardTracker in AwardsManagementPage
+7. Create css file for AwardTracker